ti-cortex-m4/demo-java-completablefuture/src/test/java/demo/completable_future/part3/readme.md

 ```

 The _newIncompleteFuture_ method creates an incomplete future of the same type as the called _CompletableFuture_ object.
-This method should be overridden if you are implementing a subclass of _CompletableFuture_.
+You should override this method if you are implementing a subclass of _CompletableFuture_.

 ```